17,818 CARY members around the world

-2) The landowning Cary family of Devon (Cockington and Clovelly) may be named from the place in Devon recorded as 'Kari' (Pre-Celtic or Celtic language) in the Domesday Book (1086), an estate on the river Cary or Carey in West Devon or from Castle Cary in Somerset..
+2) The landowning Cary family of Devon (Cockington and Clovelly) may be named from the place in Devon recorded as 'Kari' (Pre-Celtic or Celtic language) in the Domesday Book (1086), an estate on the River Carey in West Devon or from Castle Cary on the River Cary in Somerset.
 The root meaning is uncertain: Old European 'kar'- 'hard, stony' according to Watts (Cambridge, 2003) or Celtic 'car'- 'friendly, pleasant' (Eckwall, Oxford, 1963).
 This family's eponymous ancestor appears in the 1564 'Visitation of Devon' as 'John Cary of Cary'.

 Sanson de Cari held lands in 'Buckland' in Devon in 1197 (Devon Feet of Fines, No. 4).
 In the 1871 Census we find: Cary 14; Carey 54.

 3) Cary (pron Cahree) is also indigenous to France, and is found mainly in the Nord-Pas-de-Calais region; the derivation may be from preCeltic or Celtic 'kar'- 'stone, stony place' (J-P Dickes, ‘Les Nom de Famille...’
 Boulogne, 1986).
 Carey (pronounced Carré) also occurs in the same region and there are numerous mentions in the records of both forms.
 Examples in the records: François Cary & Jean Cary, Wavrin, Nord, 1669, 1683; and Antoine Carey & Marianne Carey, Broxeele, Nord, 1715, 1765.

 There may be a Norman connection with the West Country surname as one Geoffrey de Kari is mentioned in the Norman Rolls held in Calvados (1150-61) as giving land to the monks near Bruton, Somerset.